tlsnotary/docs-mdbook/src/faq.md

 In TLSNotary, a **presentation** refers to data shared by the Prover to selectively reveal specific parts of the TLS data committed to earlier during the attestation phase.
 By using these earlier commitments, the Prover can choose to disclose only particular segments of the TLS data while keeping other parts hidden or redacted.
 This enables a flexible and controlled way to share proofs, ensuring that sensitive information remains private.

 The term “presentation” is inspired by similar terminology in the [W3C Verifiable Credentials standard](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations).

+### Why does TLSNotary need an online Verifier?
+Can't this be done serverlessly in the browser with Zero Knowledge? { #faq15 }

+TLSNotary uses a multi-party computation (MPC) approach to secure the TLS session.
+Without MPC, the Prover would have full control over the TLS session keys and could forge the Server’s responses.
+Zero-knowledge (ZK) proofs alone cannot prevent this.
+To prevent forged responses, the Verifier participates in the handshake, splitting the TLS session keys between the Prover and the Verifier.

+In a zkTLS, proxy-based approach, simple ZK proofs can be used.
+The zkTLS proxy server connects to the server, observes the encrypted traffic, and later verifies a ZK proof from the Prover that the plaintext matches the encrypted data.
+However, TLSNotary’s direct connection model provides stronger guarantees of security and resistance to censorship compared to the zkTLS proxy approach.